Carpenter Center for the Visual Arts: Commission

 During the mid-1950s, the idea of creating a place for the visual arts at Harvard began to take shape.
 A new department dedicated to the visual arts was created, and the need for a building to house the new department arose.
 A budget was set for $1.3 million, and the proposal was included in a Harvard fundraising program.
-The project immediately elicited a response from Harvard alumnus Alfred St. Vrain Carpenter and his wife Helen Bundy Carpenter.
+The project immediately elicited a response from Harvard alumnus Alfred St. Vrain Carpenter, A.B.
+1905, and his wife Helen Bundy Carpenter.
 The couple, whose son Harlow had just attended the Harvard Graduate School of Design, donated $1.5 million for the proposed design center.
 The donation propelled the project forward, and the Committee for the Practice of Visual Arts began to look for an architect to undertake the project.
 Originally, the committee had recommended that the building be designed by "a first rate American architect" who would be in the company of Charles Bulfinch and Walter Gropius, among others.
 However, José Luis Sert, who was at the time Dean of the Graduate School of Design and chairman of the committee suggested that his friend and previous collaborator, Le Corbusier, be asked to design the building.
 Delayed due to scheduling and payment conflicts, Le Corbusier eventually accepted and made his first of two visits to Cambridge in 1959.